AuReMe/esmecata/test/README.md

 ## Usage

-Due to the fact that EsMeCaTa queries UniProt, several of the tests can fail due to update of UniProt.
+As EsMeCaTa queries UniProt, some of the tests may fail due to UniProt updates.

-To avoid testing potentially these failed tests, it is possible to select only the test relying on already computed results or using mock.
-This will not test all of esmecata but cover some major part.
+To avoid potentially testing these failed tests, it is possible to select only the test that relies on already calculated results or uses a mock.
+This will not test all of esmecata, but will cover an important part.

 To assert the tests associated with offline data and mocked tests, you can use the following command: